 E-cigarettes and Vaping – Clearing the Smoke

 The health care community, policymakers, teachers, parents and our patients are overwhelmed by the rapid surge to popularity of e-cigarettes.
 What initially was seen as a “cure” for smoking cigarettes is now leading millions of teens to nicotine addiction as well as posing lethal health risks from vaping-related illnesses.
-This presentation will review the different perspectives of adult who vape to quit smoking and of the teens who have become addicted to nicotine from vaping.
+This presentation will review the different perspectives of adults who vape to quit smoking and of the teens who have become addicted to nicotine from vaping.
 As family physicians we will see the spectrum of vaping and it is important to understand the different products on the market as well as safety issues surrounding this topic.

 At the end of this session, learners should be able to: